-Are you measuring more than body mass?
+Are you interested in measuring more than your weight?
 Some scales have the ability to measure body fat and other body-composition metrics, which can be a more accurate prediction of overall health than a simple weight measurement.
-If weight loss is your primary goal, a simple weight-tracking scale will be enough.
-Body-fat measurements using bioelectrical impedance analysis (BIA) are less accurate than professional measurements, such as hydrostatic weighing (water displacement method), but these techniques are not practical for most users.
+However, if just measuring your weight is your primary goal, a simple bathroom scale will be enough.

 Are you a high-tech junkie, or do you want to access your stats on the go?
-Users who are looking to improve overall health, and love having access to their personal data via their smartphones will appreciate the functionality of high-tech body-fat scales.
-These scales store data in cloud-based applications, and some programs even track fitness activities and caloric intake.
+Users who are looking to improve overall health, and love having access to their personal data via their smartphones or on the web, will appreciate the functionality of high-tech smart scales.
+These scales can upload data to mobile and web apps, and make it easy to track your weight, general fitness and more.

 Read the instructions.
 Unlike mechanical scales, digital scales, even basic ones, are electronic devices that need to be used a certain way for the most accurate and consistent results.
 Bloggers Rick Jamison and Kathy Schmidt Jamison at RickandKathy.com look into the sometimes stark disparity between user reviews and expert reviews of scales and conclude that in many cases, they are the result misunderstandings and improper use.

 The past few years have seen the emergence and growth of connectable smart scales.
 These scales connect via Wi-Fi or Bluetooth to mobile and web-based applications to let users track and share fitness data -- the latter being optional, of course.
 The increase in competition has led to more and more functionality, though not necessarily easier use.
 Our Best Reviewed smart scale monitors air quality (CO2) and can relay today's weather to your scale so you can figure out what to wear while you are weighing yourself.
 Watching what the next feature added to these high-tech scales will be should prove interesting.